SomaLogic (NASDAQ:SLGC) PT Lowered to $9.00 at Cowen

-SomaLogic (NASDAQ:SLGC – Get Rating) had its price objective decreased by equities researchers at Cowen from $11.00 to $9.00 in a research note issued to investors on Tuesday, The Fly reports.
-Cowen’s target price points to a potential upside of 117.92% from the company’s previous close.
+SomaLogic (NASDAQ:SLGC – Get Rating) had its target price trimmed by Cowen from $11.00 to $9.00 in a report released on Tuesday morning, Stock Target Advisor reports.

-Other research analysts have also issued research reports about the stock.
-Cowen cut their price objective on shares of SomaLogic from $14.00 to $11.00 and set an “outperform” rating for the company in a research report on Thursday, June 23rd.
-Canaccord Genuity Group cut their price objective on shares of SomaLogic from $19.00 to $15.00 in a research report on Friday, May 13th.
-Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, SomaLogic has a consensus rating of “Buy” and a consensus target price of $13.67.
+A number of other research firms also recently weighed in on SLGC.
+Cowen cut their price target on SomaLogic from $11.00 to $9.00 and set an outperform rating on the stock in a research note on Tuesday.
+Canaccord Genuity Group cut their price target on SomaLogic from $19.00 to $15.00 in a research note on Friday, May 13th.
+Five equities research analysts have rated the stock with a buy rating, According to MarketBeat, SomaLogic has a consensus rating of Buy and a consensus price target of $13.33.

 SomaLogic Stock Performance